BrownDogGadgets/CrazyCircuits/Development/README.md

 ## Demo Panel v2

 The second panel had rounded corners, entirely Platform style, and was effectively the final set of prototypes to take to NSTA.
-The Rewire_Circuits.pretty library included lots of small fixes as per feedback from Demo Panel v1.
+The Crazy_Circuits.pretty library included lots of small fixes as per feedback from Demo Panel v1.

 Opposite from the first demo panel, the positive areas are indicated by board mask color and the negative areas by white silk.
 Markings should be placed on the top of the board, since the bottom of the board will have as much exposed copper as possible.